Less concern of increasing the risk of infections and cancers

 Alternative therapy for the patients who either did not respond or lost response to existing therapies

 Close to 50% of RA and PsA patients treated with existing cytokine inhibitors for at least 6 months failed to achieve the 50% (ACR50) improvement criteria.
-Furthermore, more than 50% of the patients with long-term treatment of TNF-alpha inhibitors lost response to the drugs.
-Therefore, an alternative therapeutic agent like Neihulizumab is warranted to treat those non-responsive or discontinued patients.
+Furthermore, more than 50% of patients undergoing long-term treatment of TNF-alpha inhibitors lose response to the drugs.
+Therefore, an alternative therapeutic agent like Neihulizumab is well positioned to treat those patients who no longer respond to or discontinue the use of these drugs .

 A potential standard of treatment for inflammatory diseases that have no effective treatments